dart-lang/core/pkgs/platform/migration-guide.md

 We recommend migration to `package:platform` version 3.2, as the APIs in `package:platform/platform.dart` are available on all current platforms.

-_Note: This migration can be performed automatically by running `dart fix`._

 ### General platform APIs

 The `dart:io` library exposes host platform information as static members of the